Vicarello Cups: History

 The cups were discovered in 1852 when the existing bath complex near Vicarello was developed into a more modern one.
 The cups were found inside a crevice in the rock from which the thermal waters issued, along with a huge votive deposit consisting of ca. 5,000 bronze coins of Greek, Etruscan and Roman origin, including ca. 400 kg of aes rude (bronze dating from 8th-4th c.
 BC), 34 vessels (3 of gold, 25 of silver, 6 of bronze) of which 12 were inscribed (including the cups themselves), and various metal objects such as plates, small statues in bronze and other materials.

 Most of the finds from the deposit, including the cups, are to be found in the Museo Nazionale Romano, while a few of the numismatic finds are in the Vatican Museums.
 The collection belonged originally to the Kircher Museum, which was later incorporated into the Museo Nazionale.
 Many of the coins from the original discovery were not recorded.

 Dated to the 1st century AD, the cups are cylindrical in form and range in height from 9.5–11.5 cm, and are similar in shape to Roman milestones.
 They are inscribed on their outside with an itinerary that goes from Gades (modern Cadiz) overland to Rome, including all the 104 stopping points along the way and the distances between them, for a total of 1840 Roman miles (2,723.2 km).

+The cups are thought to have been manufactured in Spain.